tableau/server-client-python/docs/dev-guide.md

 - Ensure all indentation is done as 4-spaces and your editor is set to unix line endings.
 - The code matches PEP8 style guides, enforced by the black formatter.
-Make sure to run `black --check --line-length 120 tableauserverclient samples test` to catch and fix any style issues before submitting your pull request.
+Make sure to run `black --line-length 120 tableauserverclient samples test` to catch and fix any style issues before submitting your pull request.
+(Run black with the `--check` option if you want to check whether formatting is valid without changing any files.)
 - Keep commit messages clean and descriptive.

 ### Use git pre-commit hook